Bartapapa/legend/docs/pages/gifts.md

 Choose or roll d666 (don't add the results, just read them from left-to-right)

 <details markdown="1">
 <summary><b>111.
-Greed</b></summary>
-For every Valuable or Treasure you have that takes up an Inventory slot, you gain +1 HP.
-You can smell gold, jewels and other precious metals - if you sniff at a crossroads, the GM will tell you in which direction are the most riches.
+Spellmind</b></summary>
+Acquire a Magic die.

+When you get this Gift, roll a random spell from the list of spells.
+This spell takes up a slot in your Mind.
 </details>

 <details markdown="1">